victoriaxxwang/BrainStation-Capstone/README.md

 https://www.statista.com/statistics/1400287/amazon-most-profitable-sellers-category/#:~:text=A%202024%20survey%20found%20that,with%2027%20percent%20of%20sellers.)

 ### Notebooks
 1. Part1.
-Victoria_Wang_Capstone_FullDataSet_EDA
+Victoria_Wang_Capstone_FullDataSet_EDA: EDA on the Full beauty and personal care category dataset (McAuley Lab Amazon Reviews’23)
 2. Part2.
-Victoria_Wang_Capstone_01Ssubset_Embeddings
+Victoria_Wang_Capstone_01Ssubset_Embeddings: Preprocess text reviews into embeddings by utilizing Sentence-BERT (all-MiniLM-L6-v2 model)
 3. Part3.
-Victoria_Wang_Capstone_01Ssubset_CV_TFIDF
+Victoria_Wang_Capstone_01Ssubset_CV_TFIDF: Preprocess text reviews into using CountVectorizer and TFIDF with SVD for dimensionality reduction.
 4. Part4.
-Victoria_Wang_Capstone_NewReviewSentimentPredictor
+Victoria_Wang_Capstone_NewReviewSentimentPredictor: The embeddings from Victoria_Wang_Capstone_01Ssubset_Embeddings and cosine similarity calculations were used to predict new review sentiment and extract similar reviews based on contextual embeddings.
-5. Streamlit App Demo Review Analyzer: Enhancing Customer Satisfaction with Data-Driven Product Insights.
-(Please refer to the streamlit_app.py file for the demo.
+5. Streamlit_app.py: Streamlit App Demo Review Analyzer: Enhancing Customer Satisfaction with Data-Driven Product Insights.
+Please refer to the streamlit_app.py file for the demo.
 The codes from Part4.
-Victoria_Wang_Capstone_NewReviewSentimentPredictor was transformed into the streamlit_app.py file in order to run the demo.)
+Victoria_Wang_Capstone_NewReviewSentimentPredictor was transformed into the streamlit_app.py file in order to run the demo.
+6. Capstone_based_env.yaml: Environment for the notebooks.